 the overall distribution for the three components , , and is determined by simply multiplying together the respective three distributions:

 Note this distribution is isotropic, i.e., does not depend on the direction of the velocity vector, but only on its length.
 This is expected from the fact that all directions in space are equivalent, in the absence of external forces, and that the distributions of coordinates and velocities are decoupled in equilibrium, as already discussed.
 The above equation is also consistent with the lack of a velocity dependent pre-exponential factor in Eq.
 (23).
 If present, the resulting 3D distribution would not be isotropic!
-This was part of Maxwell’s argument.
+The isotropic nature of the velocity distribution was the key component of Maxwell’s original argument.

 A good way of thinking about the distribution (61) is that the partial amount of particles whose velocities fall within the parallelepiped of dimensions centered at the velocity is equal to: